Faraphel/Minecraft-Log-Viewer/README.md

 This program allows you to get a graphical interface representing your minecraft logs in a calendar.
 These files allow you to retrieve many events that occurred during your games such as connections to servers, chat, the mods loaded, the precise time of these events, ...

 For more information, see [the project wiki](https://github.com/raphael60650/Minecraft-Log-Viewer/wiki/Home).
+You can download the application in the "releases" category or with this link : https://github.com/raphael60650/Minecraft-Log-Viewer/releases.